 Viral Transduction and Plasmid Transfection.
 Transduction was accomplished by adding the EGFP-GCCR or GRE-NTR adenovirus directly to cells at the appropriate multiplicity of infection (MOI).

-Transfection of plasmid pDC515 containing the EGFP-GCCR open reading frame expressed from the human ubiquitin C promoter was performed acording to the manufacturer’s recommendations.
+Transfection of plasmid pDC515 containing the EGFP-GCCR open reading frame expressed from the human ubiquitin C promoter was performed according to the manufacturer’ recommendations.

 Determining Transduction/Transfection Efficiency with IN Cell Analyzer 1000.
 EGFP-GCCR was used to determine the transduction/transfection efficiency of a number of cell lines.
 Image acquisition was performed using a 360/40-nm excitation filter (Hoechst), 475/20-nm excitation filter (EGFP), and 535/20-nm emission filter.
 An Object Intensity Analysis algorithm was used to measure the intensity of EGFP in the cytoplasmic region.
 EGFP intensities determined for nontransduced/nontransfected cells (plus standard deviation) were used to define a threshold.
 Cells in which EGFP cytoplasmic intensities exceeded the threshold were considered to be positive for the reporter.

 Determining Transduction/ Transfection Efficiency by Flow Cytometry.
 A FACSCalibur flow cytometer was used to assess transduction/transfection efficiency.
 Non-transduced/non-transfected cells were used to define the threshold for non-expression (negative), and transduced/transfected cells were gated into a second group, corresponding to expression of EGFP (positive).